cs-ed/edtech-plan-SherrySwenson/README.md

 ### Course

 Course Description: Introduction to Computer Science for grade nine will be an elective course designed to develop computational thinking and build student excitement about computing.
-In addition to learning about programming and algorithms, students build career awareness about computing skills in all fields.
-Students also improve their knowledge and skill with regard to ethics, safety, and security on the Internet.
+In addition to learning about programming and algorithms, students will build career awareness about computing skills that can be applicable to various fields.
+Students will also improve their knowledge and skill with regard to ethics, safety, and security on the Internet.

 ### Situation

-I teach at Paradise High School in Paradise, California.
+I teach at Paradise High School in Paradise, California - located in Butte County.
 Most of our town was destroyed in the Camp Fire on November 8, 2018.
 Along with the emotional scars, the population was also devastated financially.
-Families live in trailers on their empty home lots or reside in other means of sub-par housing.
+Many families still live in trailers on their empty home lots or reside in other means of sub-par housing while rebuilding their homes or waiting to do so.
 Many do not have internet access or computers.
-All work expectations will be for school hours on campus.
+All work expectations for this course will be for school hours on campus.

-Provide relevant details about your course and/or school that will influence the decisions in the plan.
-What assets and constraints do you face?
-What is the context of your class, considering demographic and technical resources?

 ## Plan